Covid-19 Resources and Information

 To prevent the spread of illness, North Central Health Care continue to implement healthcare precautions as advised by local health officials and the Centers for Disease Control and Prevention (CDC):

 • Personal protective equipment requirements will be posted at all entrances.
 As a healthcare facility, we will follow all requirements for our care areas as posted by CDC and WI DHS.
-These requirements will vary in our different communities and areas of care and are based on type of care and the County Transmission Rates.
+These requirements will vary in our different communities and areas of care and are based on type of care provided.

 • Management will work with families individually on a case-by-case basis for special circumstances in the event visitation is suspended or altered.